bolderbrush10/SearchlightAssault/programmer-notes.md

 - Mod ourselves into a couple of main-menu screens
     - Probably want a scene with an SL getting built by a robot, which enables turrets to attack a biter base
     - Probably want a scene with a jail break that succeeds
-    - Probably wanta  scene with a jail break that fails
+    - Probably want a scene with a jail break that fails

+- Move "A neat trick to see if a string ends with a given suffix" somewhere common

 ## Known Bugs: